Developing a heart-centred practice that will shine through the darkness. By Stephanie Spence

 In fact, I submit to you that you can survive and even thrive simply by embracing a living from your heart mindset.

 Research at the HeartMath Institute suggests that the heart is “an access point to a source of wisdom and intelligence that we can call upon to live our lives with more balance, greater creativity and enhanced intuitive capacities.
-These are important for increasing personal effectiveness, improving health and relationships and achieving greater fulfillment.”
+These are important for increasing personal effectiveness, improving health and relationships and achieving greater fulfilment.”

 From the heart